Snowflake-Labs/sfquickstarts/site/sfguides/src/data_mapping_in_native_apps/data_mapping_in_native_apps.md

 SELECT COUNT(*) FROM LITEDB11;
 SELECT * FROM LITEDB11 LIMIT 10;
 ```
-We now have the reference database setup in the producer account so are now ready to start building the application itself.
+We now have the reference database setup in the provider account so are now ready to start building the application itself.

 <!-- ------------------------ -->
 ## Provider Setup